 This happens so fast that you probably won’t spot it happening, but whatever you see on the new page – don’t touch it.
 Anything you click will probably download malware.
 If you can’t see a way to cross off the window and it’s taken over your screen, try CTRL+ALT+DEL and close the browser manually, or restart your computer if you need to.

 How to Stay Safe Online

 The very best way to prevent against accidentally clicking on something nasty, becoming the victim of an automatic malicious ad scam or otherwise downloading malware is to have a comprehensive internet security suite in place.

-The top antivirus options out there don’t just quarantine known viruses and other forms of malware, they evolve with the threat, providing regular updates to keep up with innovative hackers that want to steal your stuff.
+The top antivirus software out there don’t just quarantine known viruses and other forms of malware, they evolve with the threat, providing regular updates to keep up with innovative hackers that want to steal your stuff.